Every Term You’ve Ever Googled: The Big, Badass Skincare Glossary

 You can find this ingredient in many bleaching creams as a pigment lightening agent.
 Unlike the other brightening ingredients like vitamin C, it’s a much harsher and aggressive ingredient that can potentially lead to allergic reaction, organ system toxicity, and even cancer.
 It’s particularly unsafe for darker skin tones, which can adverse reactions to it like burns.

 This is essentially another name for what we call “uneven skin tone.”
 It refers to an apparent darkening of skin tone triggered by such things as sun exposure (use your SPF, people!), a wound, an illness, hormonal changes, or even certain prescription medications.
 Hyperpigmentation rears its ugly head in a variety of ways.
 It might make itself known through a uniform tan, an isolated acne scar, or melasma (which are uneven patches of discoloration).
-Treat it with our Disappearing Act bundle.

 INDIAN CRESS EXTRACT

 This ingredient, also commonly referred to as sodium hyaluronate, is in the same family as ever-popular hyaluronic acid.
 Stemming from the Indian Cress plant, which is native to Columbia, Bolivia and Peru, it's basically another form of HA that uses sodium to retain water.
-It's because of these hydrating properties that it's included in our Hydration Station Booster with HA.

 Inflammation is another way of saying your skin is irritated, and it could be from the external environmental factors or your own body.
 The symptoms include itchiness, pain, or redness like when you first get a pimple or a rash.
 Some forms of information are eczema and acne, and they can be affected by the things you eat to your hormone levels.
 According to how acute or severe your inflammation is, you can treat it with anti-inflammatory treatments containing calming ingredients or with oral medication.